 122 - Comparative Animal Behavior - This course investigates concepts and principles of animal behavior.
 Topics such as social behavior, reproduction, communication, and learning will be discussed.
 An emphasis will be placed on the development, mechanisms, evolutionary history, and function of each behavior as it is being studied.
 Students will learn observational and descriptive techniques used in animal behavior research.
 Students may not also receive credit for PSYC 322.
-Three hours, Bardi.
+Partially satisfies the Area of Knowledge requirement in the Social Sciences.
+Three hours.
+Bardi.

 125 - Psychobiology of Stress - Although the term "stress" was only introduced to our culture a mere half century ago, most would agree that it has always been a part of our existence.
 Currently stress seems to be a central component of our lives and our psychological and physical well-being.
 As we explore this concept, the following topics will be considered: The evolution of the complex stress response in mammals; the toxicity of the chronic stress response to our health; effective ways to cope with and manage the stress in our lives; laboratory and field scientific techniques used to contribute to the scientific stress literature.
 Supplemental texts, videos, writing exercises (i.e., stressographies) will be used to augment lectures and discussions in the classroom.
 Partially satisfies the Area of Knowledge requirement in the Social Sciences.
 Three hours.
-Lam-
+Bardi, Gerecke.

 126 - Psychobiology of Happiness - This course is a comprehensive study of the neurological mechanisms responsible for the regulation of emotional behavior.
 It is designed to provide students with a detailed description of the mechanisms underpinning life satisfaction.
 While there is no shortage of theories on what 'happiness' is and how to achieve it, this course will examine the nature of happiness from the view-point of behavioral neuroscience.
 This class will require students to invest a considerable amount of time to reorganize their critical thinking on happiness in order to be more informed on what makes them and others 'happy'.
-Supplemental texts, videos, writing exercises, and in-class demonstrations will be used to augment lectures and discussions in the classroom.
+Supplemental texts, videos, writing exercises, and inclass demonstrations will be used to augment lectures and discussions in the classroom.
+Partially satisfies the Area of Knowledge requirement in the Social Sciences.
 Three hours.
 Bardi.

 127 - Gender and the Brain - Accurate knowledge of gender-based differences (i.e., sex differences) is critical for understanding the most effective approaches to many health and psychosocial outcomes.
 This course is designed to expose students to relevant scientific information to enable them to critically examine both differences and similarities between males and females.
 Throughout the course, an emphasis will be placed on the influence of brain structures and hormones in the development of sex, gender and behavior.
-As students explore the scientific literature, they will investigate traditionally viewed biological differences between males and females, as well as exceptions to these traditionally viewed classifications (e.g., specific syndromes and medical conditions) that challenge classic sex/gender definitions.
+As students explore the scientific literature, they will investigate traditionally viewed biological differences between males and females, as well as exceptions to these traditionally viewed classifications (e.g., specific syndromes and medical conditions) that challenge classic sex/ gender definitions.
 During this course, students will be exposed to lectures, video case studies, scientific readings, current events presentations and an in-depth analysis of a specific case study.
+Partially satisfies the Area of Knowledge requirement in the Social Sciences.
 Three hours.
 Staff.